Roger Temam: Early life and education

-Academic activities

 After completing his studies, Temam became a Maître de Conférences (Associate Professor) at Paris-Sud University, Orsay in 1968 and later a full Professor where he remained until 2003.
 He was also a Maître de Conférences at the Ecole Polytechnique in Paris from 1968 to 1986.

 Together with Professors Jacques Deny and Charles Goulaouic, he founded the Laboratory of Numerical and Functional Analysis in Orsay, which he directed from 1972 to 1988.

 He was the director of the doctoral program in Numerical Analysis at Orsay from 1975 to 1994, and director of the Mathematics Laboratory at Orsay between 1977 and 1980.
 He was also a member of the scientific council of CISI from 1989 to 1995 and served multiple terms on the National Council of Universities.

 In parallel, he also served as a scientific advisor at INRIA from 1968 to 1984 and at CISI (the CEA's computing-engineering subsidiary) from 1974 to 2000.
 He co-organized multiple national and international scientific events, and was a member of the editorial boards of several prestigious scientific journals, including ESAIM: Mathematical Modelling and Numerical Analysis.

 In 1983, Temam co-founded the French Société de Mathématiques Appliquées et Industrielles (SMAI), analogous to the Society for Industrial and Applied Mathematics (SIAM), and served as its first president.

 Between 1983 and 1987, Temam was a member of the National Committee for Mathematics of the CNRS, head of the "Doctoral training" expert group in mathematics.

 He was also one of the founders of the International Congress on Industrial and Applied Mathematics (ICIAM) series and the chair of the steering committee of the first ICIAM meeting held in Paris in 1987; and then the chair of the standing committee of the second ICIAM meeting held in Washington, D.C., in 1991.
 He was the Editor-in-Chief of the mathematical journal M2AN from 1986 to 1997.

 In addition to his scientific activities in France, Temam came to Indiana University in 1986 to work with Ciprian Foias.
 In Bloomington, Indiana, he was offered a position at the university while retaining his roles in France.
 This is how Temam became a professor of mathematics and the director of the Institute for Scientific Computing and Applied Mathematics (ISCAM) at Indiana University since 1986 (co-director with Ciprian Foias from 1986 to 1992).
 He was promoted to Distinguished Professor Emeritus in 2013.